Kazhnuz/awesome-sonic/CONTRIBUTING.md

 - Please follow the classification file (classification.md).
 If it doesn't fit, please add an issue with the "categories" label.

 - Please don't add or propose your own projects on the list.
-The reason is that because when someone give his own project, it makes the review more complicated, because it add the fear to deceive the people doing the proposition :/ We really don't want to deceive anybody.
+The reason is that because when someone give his own project, it makes the review more complicated, because it add the fear to upset the people doing the proposition :/ We really don't want to upset anybody.
 Also, don't review your own project if you are a maintainer of the list.

 Thank you for your suggestions!